Dateline – May 2020 – Dallas, County

 The northeast location was much slower to flood.
 It was well after dark on Saturday, May 16 before water began flowing into the area.
 By early afternoon on Sunday, May 17 nearly a foot of flood water had collected.

-It was well into the afternoon on May 18 before the water level had reached its zenith at somewhere around a foot and a half deep.
+It was late afternoon on May 18 before the water level had reached its zenith at somewhere around a foot and a half deep.
 It then immediately began to recede, and by morning the next day there were only puddles left.

 At the end of the day on Wednesday, May 20 all of the water was gone and the drying had begun.